4WD MODIFICATIONS - TECH TORQUE

 Other engine complexities that can cause DPF failure include: dirty fuel that gets past the tiny fuel filters fitted to modern small diesels; engine oil diluted by fuel from post-injection; leaking injectors; air leaks in intercooler and manifold plumbing; exhaust gas recirculation (EGR) valve blockage; minor coolant leaks inside the engine; incorrect engine oil; sensor malfunction anywhere in the exhaust system (there are several sensors); positive crankcase ventilation (PCV) oiling up the inlet manifold and oil leaks in the turbo housing.

-There is a current, well-publicised class action against Toyota, over DPF troubles with its 2.8-litre diesel.
+There was a well-publicised class action against Toyota, over DPF troubles with its 2.8-litre diesel.

 If we liken all these DPF issues to holes in layered slices of Swiss cheese it’s easy to see why there are so many DPF dramas these days.
 In this famous accident causation model there’s a requirement for several weaknesses to align before there’s system failure.